 "Take your boys and go back to DC.
 You can trust my boyfriend.
 You can also trust me.
 Have a good flight."

-Graham dived into the backseat of his car, yelling for the two Mr. Smiths to get in and go.
+Graham dived into the back seat of his car, yelling for the two Mr. Smiths to get in and go.
+They lumbered woozily into their seats and drove away.
 Sarah stood on the sidewalk for a moment, watching the black SUV disappear into the humidity of Boca.
 She knew Graham.
 He was terrified—for his career and for his person.
 He would leave them alone.